AdaCore/spark2014/docs/ug/language_subset.rst

 Uses of these features in |SPARK| code are detected by |GNATprove| and reported as errors.
 Formal verification is not possible on subprograms using these features.

+The features listed above are excluded from |SPARK| because, currently, they defy formal verification.
+As formal verification technology advances the list will be revisited and it may be possible to relax some of these restrictions.
+There are other features which are technically feasible to formally verify but which were excluded from Release 1 of the |SPARK| language and tools for scheduling reasons.
+These are scheduled for inclusion in Release 2, the most notable items being support for tasking and tagged types.

 |SPARK| Features
 ================